Cajova-Houba/microapp-generic-archetype/README.md

 -DmicroappName=<microappName> \
 ```

-The `microappName` property is used to differ between various microapplication.
+The `microappName` property is used to differ between various microapplications.